How to use a color wheel?

 Think about the brand’s logo-golden “M” on the red background.
 You might immediately recall the famous brand, McDonald’s.
 Now the next one, think of the envelope having the white-yellow text written over a green background.
 Yeah!
 You are correct, we are talking about Subway.
 Did you notice how your mind instantly relates color combinations with their respective brands?
 That’s why experts advocate that color coordination is necessary for the marketing of any brand.

 In this digital era, it has become a necessity for every business to create their website and app, frequently post images on social media, publish event-based posters and brochures, etc., to promote their brand online.
-Every UI, graphic, or image designed for the promotion needs to be perfectly color-coordinated for attracting the audience.
+Every UI, image, or graphic designed for the promotion needs to be perfectly color-coordinated for attracting the audience.
 They should be visually appealing to create a better recall value or to leave a long-lasting imprint.

 In this blog, we are going to discuss an amazing tool – the Color Wheel.
 A color wheel can be your one-stop solution to develop a number of color schemes for marketing your brand.
 Also, we will explain how to use a color wheel effectively for all your design needs.
 Before proceeding ahead, let us understand the importance of the color wheel.